chieniscool123/2024_Summer_CSS342_Notes/Week_2.md

 ##### Red = no find

 ### Questions
-What is the diff between the swap with pointer and reference as parameter.
+What is the diff between the swap with pointer and reference as parameter. \

+Textbook reading
+Submission process